TobleMiner/wintron7.0/README.md

 # TODO
 ## Sound
 The sound chip on this SoC is a rt5651 which seems to be somewhat supported in the newest kernel git 4.5-rc1+ but it still doesn't work on the wintron though because of some missing DAIs. @Manawyrm tested a recent kernel.
 You can take a look at the bootlog [here](https://gist.github.com/Manawyrm/70d90e95e9c578a7fb26).
-We will write an ALSA mailinglist post about this soon(tm)
+We wrote an ALSA mailinglist post about this.
+You can view it [here](http://mailman.alsa-project.org/pipermail/alsa-devel/2016-January/103696.html)

+Upate:
+I compiled a new kernel with a [patch](http://www.spinics.net/lists/alsa-devel/msg45910.html) provided by an Intel developer (thanks Pierre!) and now we are getting somewhere.
+You can find the new logs [here] (https://github.com/TobleMiner/wintron7.0/tree/master/logs/4.5.0-rc2-ARCH-tsys-audio-intel-dirt)

 ## Bluetooth
 Look above @Installing wireless drivers